northwestcoder/terraform-satori-audit-export/README.md

 terraform show -json terraform.tfstate | jq '.values.root_module.resources[] | select(.address=="google_sql_ssl_cert.client_cert") | .values.private_key' > certs/private.key
 terraform show -json terraform.tfstate | jq '.values.root_module.resources[] | select(.address=="google_sql_ssl_cert.client_cert") | .values.server_ca_cert' > certs/server_ca.pem
 ```
-- If for some reason there is no data in the table, then a program error has occurred in the Google Cloud Function.
+- If after sending your Pubsub message there is no data in the created SQL table, then a program error has occurred in the Google Cloud Function.
 Go to that function in your web browser and then review its logs for error codes or more info.

 ### Rollback